 How does the Worldwide / online programme differ in cost?

-Embry-Riddle Worldwide (the online and distance-learning campus) charges $390 per credit hour for the BS in Aeronautics or related online undergraduate degrees, equating to roughly $11,700 per year for full-time enrolment or $15,650 with fees.
+Embry-Riddle Worldwide (the online and distance-learning campus) charges $542 per credit hour for undergraduate courses for 2026-27 ($250 per credit hour for military rates).
+A 120-credit BS in Aeronautics therefore runs roughly $65,000 in tuition across the degree, with Embry-Riddle's published full-time annual tuition basis at $13,008.
 Worldwide does not include flight training in the tuition (online courses cannot deliver Part 141 flight training).
 A Worldwide student who wants to also become a pilot must arrange flight training separately, typically at a local Part 141 school, adding $80,000 to $120,000 to the lifetime cost.
 Worldwide is the path of choice for career-changers and military pilots completing a degree alongside flight training elsewhere.

 Does Embry-Riddle qualify for the R-ATP 1,000-hour pathway?